Jafagervik/TinyDAS/README.md

 # NOTES:

-* Utils for loss scaling and clipping exist, but is kinda wonky.
+* Utils for loss scaling and clipping exist in this repo, but is kinda wonky for certain models.
 However, f16 inference is easy:

 1. Select model
 2. Load model